-I absolutely agree with these proposed changes and I am writing in support of the CFTC's Proposed Federal Speculative Position Limits that will reestablish speculative position limits on major energy commodities.
+I am writing in support of the CFTC's Proposed Federal Speculative Position Limits that will reestablish speculative position limits on major energy commodities.
 This rule will provide stability to the marketplace and help prevent future price bubbles.
 The CFTC must quickly approve a strong rule to protect America's struggling economy.
-Wall Street's speculative trading in oil not only hurts the economy, but hurts every American who pays excessive prices at the pump, for groceries, home heating oil and everything related to transportation.
+Wall Street's speculative trading in oil and Obama's excessive and unnecessary blame on Wall Street not only hurts the economy, but hurts every American who pays excessive prices at the pump, for groceries, home heating oil and everything related to transportation.
+Oil is not the only resource to be misused by these entities, it's also the renewable, inexhaustible, and other non-renewable resources that are taken per granted.

-Our tax dollars were used to bail out large Wall Street firms when they were on the brink of bankruptcy.
+Our tax dollars were used to fund Obama's gross misuse of political power and bail out large Wall Street firms when they were on the brink of bankruptcy.
 It is these same institutions that pushed the price of gasoline well past \$4 per gallon in 2008 by gambling on oil and continue to profit at every American's expense.
+Also, it's the same guy who claims to be a populist and still doesn't realize what's at stake here.

-Rampant oil speculation by large Wall Street trading firms has resulted in extreme volatility in energy markets and unwarranted price spikes in recent years.
+Rampant oil speculation by large Wall Street trading firms and Obama's upcoming financial reform legislation has resulted in extreme volatility in energy markets and unwarranted price spikes in recent years.
 Given that supplies are at record highs and demand remains weak, fundamentals cannot explain recent price hikes and destructive price swings.
-Unless the CFTC adopts the proposed rule, markets will continue to fluctuate wildly.
+Unless the CFTC adopts the proposed rule, markets will continue to fluctuate wildly and the government will accelerate its growth.

 Position limits existed in energy markets until 2001 and currently apply to agricultural commodities.
-CFTC should use its existing experience to regulate position limits of speculators and prevent excessive concentration in the energy markets, while ensuring that exemptions to these limits afforded to real physical players such as fuel cooperatives, public utilities, truckers and airlines are not exploited by big banks and billionaire investors.
+CFTC should use its existing experience to regulate position limits of speculators and prevent excessive concentration in the energy markets, while ensuring that exemptions to these limits afforded to real physical players such as fuel cooperatives, public utilities, truckers and airlines are not exploited by big government, slick politicians, big banks, and billionaire investors.

 Energy consumers desperately need stability in the marketplace.
-I encourage the CFTC to adopt the Proposed Federal Speculative Position

-Limits before volatile fuel prices further harm the country's already weakened economy.
+I encourage the CFTC to adopt the Proposed Federal Speculative Position Limits before volatile fuel prices further harm the country's already weakened economy.